List of Shortland Street characters introduced in 2019: Eddie Adams

 Eddie Adams, played by Rawiri Jobe made his first screen appearance on 24 May 2019.

 Eddie first appears after Damo and Nicole finally track him down, he and Leanne have a reunion, and Eddie starts job as a Paramedic.
 He settles in Ferndale and starts dating Angel, and Eddie organises a festival called Reko, and when he falls short of money for bands to play at his festival, he is chased by an angry mob, where he abandoned Angel.
 After an argument with Leanne, he runs off and is rushed into ED shortly afterwards.
 He is diagnosed with bipolar disorder, and accidentally sleeps with Angel's mother.
-He makes up with leanne and to make sure he can pay back Leanne the money for Reko, he becomes a janitor at the hospital.
+He makes up with Leanne and to make sure he can pay back Leanne the money for Reko, he becomes a janitor at the hospital.
 He saves someone's life while he is the janitor and is reinstated at his position as a Paramedic.

 He starts a relationship with Esther Samuels in October and later in the month, Esther becomes pregnant with his baby.
 To celebrate, he travels to Hawaii to meet Leanne.
 He returns to an angry TK, however, Esther forgives him.

-In April, Esther gives birth to their baby, named Kiwa Addams-Samuels, and a few weeks later at a picnic, 4 teenagers on the streets steal their food and Eddie realises that these kids are being hunted down by a man in a white van, Eddie steps up and tries to protect those kids, and when he lets them stay, TK forces the kids to leave, causing Wade (one of the kids) to be injured badly and drugged by the man in the white van.
+In April, Esther gives birth to their baby, named Kiwa Addams-Samuels, and a few weeks later at a picnic, four teenagers on the streets steal their food and Eddie realises that these children are being hunted down by a man in a white van, Eddie steps up and tries to protect those children, and when he lets them stay, TK forces the children to leave, causing Wade (one of the children) to be injured badly and drugged by the man in the white van.

 In May 2021, Eddie's father Willy fell sick and his girlfriend persuaded Eddie to tend to his fathers aid.
 After Eddie announces he's leaving Ferndale with Kiwa, Esther is left furious and the two prepare for a custody battle only for Esther to realise Kiwa is better off with Eddie.
-Eddie departed Ferndale on May 13th after finally clearing the air with Esther.
+Eddie departed Ferndale on May 13 after finally clearing the air with Esther.

+Eddie made a brief cameo in July 2024, appearing on an iPad to say goodbye to Leanne who was dying from bowel cancer.